Production Deployment

 SSH CA Key Backup

 The SSH CA keys are stored in the watchgrid-ssh-ca Docker volume.
-Back these up — losing them invalidates all issued host certificates:
+Losing them invalidates all issued host certificates.
+An automated daily backup script is provided.

 Updates